andy-byers/CalicoDB/doc/doc.md

 to build the library and tests.
 Note that the tests must be built with assertions, hence the `RelWithAssertions`.
-To build the library in release lock without tests, the last command would look like:
+To build the library in release file_lock without tests, the last command would look like:
 ```bash
 cmake -DCMAKE_BUILD_TYPE=Release -DCALICODB_Test=Off .. && cmake --build .
 ```